vitorrf4/sockets-sample/README.md

 # C Socket Server
-Sample C server made to studies sockets and low-level networking.
+Sample C server made to practice sockets and low-level networking.

 This server:
 - Queries the information of an adress and/or a port with getaddrinfo()